Chapter 3: Total Action is Yoga

 We cannot and should not oppose the world, nor should we find ourselves in a position of actually counteracting the requirements of nature.
 Every step in life is a process of participation.
 Work is not something that is done by us.
 Nobody can do anything; we can only participate in what is already going on.
 The universe is working, and we are not to do something new from our side.
 There should not be any clash created by our activities in relation to the cosmic activity.
 When the universe is working in one way, we should not start working in another way, creating conflict between ourselves and the world outside.
 This is the art of equilibrium.
 All work is participation.

+We are universal beings.
+We are not born of some father and mother.
+Our brains are washed—very, very unfortunately—in such a way that we can never appreciate that we belong to the world of activity, to creation as a whole.
 Remember that the world was created first, and we came afterwards.
 The human being is a latecomer in the process of evolution.
 If we read the cosmological details in the Puranas, epics, etc., we will find that the human being was not created first.
 The world was created first.
-The sky and the heavens were created first.
-The plants, the trees, were created later on.
-The celestials in the heavens were created simultaneously, and the human being came much later; yet, the human being has the audacity to arrogate wrongly to one’s own self all work that proceeds from one’s own self.
+The sky and the heavens were created first; the plants and the trees were created later on.
+The celestials in the heavens were created first, and human beings came much later; yet, human beings have the audacity to wrongly arrogate to themselves all the work that proceeds from them.

+When an electric fan moves at high speed, it may appear that it is not moving at all.
+We can know whether it is moving or not only if we thrust our finger into it; otherwise, the eyes cannot catch up with the speed of the blades.
+That is why it looks as if it is static.
 In a similar manner is God's action.
 It is such intense activity—high speed or high voltage, we may say—that the energy, the voltage of our body, our perception, cannot catch up with it.
 We are accustomed to the little deeds of our individuality, but we cannot understand what is cosmic activity.
 It is a perpetual activity.
 Our activity has a beginning and an end.
 We do not work incessantly every minute.
-It has a cessation, a beginning and an end, whereas cosmic activity is unceasing, perpetual activity.
+Our work has a beginning and an end, whereas cosmic activity is unceasing, perpetual activity.
 It is ever going on, but it is sattvic activity, not rajasic or tamasic.